mosajjal/byosh/README.md

 # Build Your Own Shecan

 IMPORTANT NOTE: [sniproxy](https://github.com/mosajjal/sniproxy) is `byosh`'s eventual successor, which will offer a simpler architecture with better performance.
+Eventually byosh will be archived.

 `Shecan` is an anti-sanction service offered by a group of researchers in Iran.
 It allows you to use a different DNS server and have a transparent proxy for the whitelisted domains.